rdegges/rdegges-blog/articles/2012/what-im-doing-in-2012.md

 with vim.
 While I've been using vim for a long time, I still consider myself a beginner.
 After watching people like [Gary Bernhardt][] use vim, not only do I feel like a complete n00b, but I'm also intensely driven to become better.
-My initial plan for tackling my vim demons is to watch through every single episode of [vimcasts][].
+My initial plan for tackling my vim deamons is to watch through every single episode of [vimcasts][].
 Since it's hard to remember the vim shortcuts right away, I'd like to watch an episode once a week, and specifically practice the video topic that week to commit the topic to memory.

 I'd also like to write a book this year.
 I started working on a book, Learn Asterisk the Fun Way, earlier last year--but haven't made nearly as much